ogusarenko/mke-docs/content/docs/configuration/authentication/basic-authentication.md

    {{< callout type="info" >}}
-   You can enter the name of the user into the **name** field, however this is optional and the input is not in use in MKE.
+   You can enter the name of the user into the **name** field, however this is optional and the input is not in use in MKE 4k.
    {{< /callout >}}

 5. Optional.
 If the user you are creating is to be an admin, tick the